 Change user password:

-Grant special permissions to a user, such as the PROCESS permission which was added to MySQL
+Grant special permissions to a user, such as the PROCESS permission, required for certain backup operations:

 mysqldump: Error: 'Access denied; you need (at least one of) the PROCESS privilege(s) for this operation' when trying to dump tablespaces

 Backup the database often:

 Restore the database on another system, or revert back if you need to:

 Sometimes databases are much bigger than they should be.
 Rogue apps and some WordPress plugins can create large tables of useless data.
 Find the offending table by running a query like this within your Frankenstein database:

 >SELECT TABLE_NAME AS `Table`, ROUND((DATA_LENGTH + INDEX_LENGTH) / 1024 / 1024) AS `Size (MB)` FROM information_schema.TABLES WHERE TABLE_SCHEMA = "Frankenstein" ORDER BY (DATA_LENGTH + INDEX_LENGTH) DESC;